pinbar/nodejs-express-jwt/README.md

     * in the project directory run `nodemon`

 ### running tests
+* install `jasmine` to run the tests.
+Global installation would allow you to use the CLI: `npm install -g jasmine`
 * tests are in the `spec` directory, which includes both `unit` and `integration/api` tests
 * to run all the tests, run `jasmine` or `npm test` in the project directory
 * to run a single test, mark it with `fit` (use `fdescribe` to include the entire spec)